Photos: Imran Khan supporters breach lockdown in Pakistan’s Islamabad

 Authorities say only the judiciary can order the release of Khan, who was ousted in 2022 through a no-confidence vote in parliament.
 He has been imprisoned since his first conviction in a corruption case in August 2023 and sentenced in several other cases.

-Khan’s supporters were about 10km (6.2 miles) from their destination, the city’s Red Zone where key government buildings are located.
+Khan’s supporters were about 10km (6.2 miles) from their destination, D-Chowk, a public square near key government buildings.
 Naqvi said the PTI rejected a government offer to rally on the outskirts of Islamabad.

 In a bid to foil the protest, police have arrested more than 4,000 supporters of Khan since Friday and suspended mobile and internet services in some parts of the country.
 On Thursday, a court prohibited rallies in the capital and Naqvi said anyone violating the ban would be arrested.